 Avoid playing flash videos in browser, as it doesn’t support GPU decoding there.

 If you rarely use bluetooth, webcam or the PCI-E card reader, it’s better to turn them off.
 Disable the bluetooth with rfkill or hard block it with hotkeys if available.
 How to turn off bluetooth with rfkill

 sudo apt-get install rfkill # install rfkill sudo rfkill block bluetooth

-To disable bluetooth by blacklisting related kernel modules, create a text file /etc/modprobe.d/no-bluetooth.conf and put the blacklist files bellow there.
+To disable bluetooth in Linux by blacklisting related kernel modules, create a text file /etc/modprobe.d/no-bluetooth.conf and put the blacklist files bellow there.

 blacklist btusb blacklist bluetooth